immense/immybot-documentation/Documentation/Administration/rbac.md

 Our RBAC implementation follows a structured 5-goal approach, ensuring stability and backward compatibility throughout the transition.

-### ✅ Goal 1: Build & Migrate to RBAC (Complete)
+### ✅ Goal 1: Migrate to RBAC Behind the Scenes (Complete)

 **Objective**: Seamlessly transition from legacy permissions to RBAC without breaking changes or requiring user reconfiguration.
+Doing this allowed us to iteratively battle-test the changes to the backend over time.

 **Status**: Complete - Implemented and released over the past 8 months

-**Achievement**: Full feature parity with existing permission system while laying the foundation for advanced RBAC capabilities.
+**Achievement**: Full feature parity with the existing permission system while laying the foundation for advanced RBAC capabilities.

 ---

-### Goal 2: Expose RBAC Interface
+### Goal 2: Expose RBAC in the UI - In Progress (90% complete)

 **Objective**: Provide a clear, intuitive UI for managing users and understanding current permissions.

-**Key Features**:
-- User management (create, remove, assign roles)
-- Role assignment with expiration dates
-- Built-in role visibility and permission details
-- Comprehensive user and role overview screens
+**Objective**: Provide a new user management experience that maintains feature parity with current capabilities while providing insight into which specific permissions users have.

+**Status**: 90% complete - A few tasks remain, but the feature is almost across the finish line and is currently available under a feature flag for early testing.

 #### Built-In Roles